gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 Example: LVM snapshots + rsync

-> A GitSwarm server with an LVM logical volume mounted at
+> A GitSwarm EE server with an LVM logical volume mounted at
 > `/var/opt/gitswarm`.
 Replicating the `/var/opt/gitswarm` directory using
 > rsync would not be reliable because too many files could change while
 > rsync is running.
 Instead of rsync-ing `/var/opt/gitswarm`, we create a